runderwoman/faaspot-cli/README.md

-## FaaSpot CLI
+## FaaSpot Python Client

 [![PypI](http://img.shields.io/pypi/v/fas.svg)](http://img.shields.io/pypi/v/fas.svg)

 ### Overview

-#### What is Faaspot?
+#### What is FaaSpot?

-Faaspot is as SAAS service which allows you to run function-as-a-service, in a way that will help you to control and to reduce your monthly cloud expenses.
+FaaSpot is a SAAS service that enables you to run functions as a service (FAAS), and reduce your monthly Cloud expenses.

-When can we help you save lots of money? in case you are using expensive strong machine in Amazon, in order to run lots of times small set of tasks.
+#### How can we help you make significant cost savings?

+You need us if you are using an expensive, powerful machine in AWS to run a small set of tasks multiple times.

-With Faaspot you can replace the expensive machine with a small one, and use spot instances in order to run functions.
+With FaaSpot you can replace the expensive machine with a much smaller one, and use spot instances to run functions.
-The price of 4 instances with 1 cpu in much lower then 1 amazon machine with 4 cpu.
+The cost of running four spot instances with a single CPU in much less then running one Amazon machine with four CPUs.
 With us you'll get the same performance, for less, much less, money.

 #### How can I use it?

-You can use direct rest-api, or to use this FaaSpot python client.
+You can access FaaSpot using the FaaSpot client from the CLI, directly from the Python script (as a library), or by using the proprietary REST API.
-This FaaSpot python client can be used as a CLI or as a python library, The Faaspot’s Command-Line Interface is the default method for interacting with Faaspot and managing your functions.
+The FaaSpot’s command-line interface is the default method for interacting with FaaSpot and managing your functions.
-It allows you to use it as a standard cli commands and also to import it as a python package in your python script, in order to manager you functions directly from your script.

 Version compatibility: Python 2.7,3.3-3.5

 > <b>Note:</b>
 >
-> The communication with the Faaspot webserver is encrypted and secured.
+> The communication with the FaaSpot webserver is encrypted and secured.

-If you haven’t already got a Faaspot api key, now would be a good time to do so.
+If you haven’t already obtained a FaaSpot API key, send us a request to info@faaspot.com.

 ### Installation

+Run the following command:
 ```
 pip install fas
 ```

 ### I want some code!

-In order to test Faaspot, you can try the following commands.
+To test FaaSpot, you can try the following commands.

 ```
-# create a cli profile, that holds your Faaspot token credentials.
+# Create a CLI profile, that contains your FaaSpot token credentials.
 fas profiles create profile my_profile -t MY_API_TOKEN

-# use it,,
+# Use it..
 fas profiles use my_profile

-# create hello.py sample script
+# Create hello.py sample script
 fas deployments samples --hello

-# create a new deployment with the hello.py script
+# Create a new deployment with the hello.py script
 fas deployments create hello --file hello.py

-# just for the example - cretae a spot that will run your deployments
+# For the example, create a spot that will run your deployments.
-# in "real life" you'll probalbly have a running spot.
+# In "real life" you'll probably have a running FaaSpot VM (spot).
+# If you don't already have a FaaSpot VM, you need to increment your spots by 1..
-fas spots create --wait
+fas spots add --wait

 # run the deployment
-fas deployments run hello -p "name=omer" --wait
+fas deployments run hello -p "name=user1" --wait

 # just for the example - remove the spot
-fas spots delete --wait
+fas spots remove --wait
 ```